E-Commerce

 4 - Customer service

-Customer service is always essential in any industry, but it can be incredibly challenging for e-commerce businesses.
+Customer service is always essential in any industry, but it can be incredibly challenging for Shopify stores.
 With customers spread out geographically and often interacting online or over the phone, providing a high level of customer service can be difficult.
 One of the main reasons shoppers contact customer service is when they have questions or issues with their order.
 Post-purchase experience is crucial for retaining a customer and getting good references.
 Thus, these questions need to be addressed on time.

 It is no secret: E-commerce businesses must prioritise customer service.
 They should invest in technology and tools that will help them provide a high level of customer service, with a variety of ways for customers to get in touch (phone, email, chat, etc.).
 Additionally, they should train their team members to be knowledgeable and efficient.
 Do not forget social media: it is indispensable to have a proper policy to respond to questions and criticisms that may arise online, as they are public and can influence other potential shoppers' perceptions of the business.